solv-finance/solv-contracts-v3/README.md

 [`markets`](./markets) contains smart contracts for issuing and trading SFTs.

-- [`prime`](./markets/prime): Smart contracts for Solv Payable Market, a platform for issuing and subscribing Payable SFTs.
+- [`prime`](./markets/prime): Smart contracts for Solv Closed-end Fund Market, a platform for issuing and subscribing Payable SFTs.

-    - [`price`](./markets/prime/price): Price strategy module of Payable Market, allowing the market to support different price strategies, such as Fixed-Price strategy, Declining-Price strategy, etc.
+    - [`price`](./markets/prime/price): Price strategy module of Closed-end Fund Market, allowing the market to support different price strategies, such as Fixed-Price strategy, Declining-Price strategy, etc.

+    - [`whitelist`](./markets/prime/whitelist): Whitelist strategy module of Closed-end Fund Market, allowing any issuer to set whitelist for the subscription of an issuance.

+- [`open-fund-market`](./markets/open-fund-market): Smart contracts for Solv Open-end Fund Market, a platform for issuing and subscribing Open-end Fund.

-    - [`whitelist`](./markets/prime/whitelist): Whitelist strategy module of Payable Market, allowing any issuer to set whitelist for the subscription of an issuance.
+    - [`whitelist`](./markets/open-fund-market/whitelist): Whitelist strategy module of Payable Market, allowing any issuer to set whitelist for the subscription of an issuance.

+    - [`oracle`](./markets/open-fund-market/oracle): Nav oracle module of Payable Market, allowing nav manager to set nav for the fund.

 ### sft